leodube/DigitalGarden/📕 Reading/Scientific Papers/Physical Exertion and Working Efficiency of Reforestation Workers.md

 - No significant relationship was found between the proportion of time spent planting each tree and experience level, or the proportion of time spent planting each tree and work pace.

 ## Discussion
+- Experienced workers complete their bag-ups in approximately half the time of the inexperienced workers.
+- Experienced tree planters work faster compared to inexperienced tree planters and the experienced workers don't require a greater working HR to achieve this greater productivity.